Different options, different effects

 The 'crash' arrives, along with the all-encompassing fatigue, when cortisol levels drop.
 This marks stage three of adrenal fatigue, the exhaustion phase.
 Unfortunately, sleep gets no better; cortisol levels cannot maintain blood glucose effectively between meals or during the night, ensuing the release of adrenaline as compensation.
 While this reaction maintains life and avoids a hypoglycaemic coma, it also activates the sympathetic nervous system, the branch of the nervous system that makes us alert, anxious and wired.
 Waking at regular times during the night is a reliable sign of compensatory adrenaline spikes.
-Using herbs such as valerian root in stages of adrenal exhaustion can actually cause unexpected and paradoxical reactions; when the body has registered a definite requirement for adrenaline release, suppressing it with otherwise-gentle herbs like valerian can cause a counter-response and an even larger adrenaline release.
-It is key to remember that the adrenaline is there for reason – to compensate for a lack of cortisol.
+Using herbs such as valerian root in stages of adrenal exhaustion can actually cause unexpected and paradoxical reactions; when the body has registered a definite requirement for adrenaline release, suppressing it with otherwise-gentle herbs like valerian can cause a counter-response and an even larger adrenaline release (this can also occur when the neural conditions are disturbed, although this is beyond the scope of this article).
+In any case, it is key to remember that the adrenaline is there for a reason – to compensate for a lack of cortisol.

 Although optimising intake of these two vitamins appears enough to restore good sleep in many, lots of individuals will need to provide further support.
 Although not everyone gets on with adrenal extracts and licorice root, they can both be excellent tools to boost output of steroid hormones from the adrenal cortex, providing more stable levels of cortisol in circulation.
 This then removes the requirement for the sympatheticoadrenal system to pour copious adrenaline into the bloodstream.
 Adrenal extracts or licorice root with an evening meal, or before bed, should be considered here – as always, taking an adrenal stress index and speaking to a knowledgeable practitioner is essential in these situations (self-navigation is not advised).